suhuf/THM_Write-/Writeups/Carnage.md

 <img width="765" height="545" alt="image" src="https://github.com/user-attachments/assets/52a93934-8eba-4416-aa71-64d0034ec7ac" />

-Here we can see that the first object is the Malicious Zip file, but if this wasnt the case we could search for the .zip file extension and filter the results, select the file and choose save.
+Here we can see that the first object is the Malicious Zip file, but if this wasn't the case, we could search for the .zip file extension and filter the results, select the file, and choose save.

 Now let's see what this .zip file contains:

 <img width="600" height="498" alt="image" src="https://github.com/user-attachments/assets/0ab8cf67-5bcd-424f-8c81-fb1a668d488a" />

-We can see that it is an excel spreadsheet, meaning, this spreadsheet likely had a malicious macro that initiated the infection once run.
-This is a very common tactic bundled with Phishing attempts and if we desired we could also analyze the spread sheet for malicious macros via some static analysis tools.
+We can see that it is an Excel spreadsheet, meaning this spreadsheet likely had a malicious macro that initiated the infection once run.
+This is a very common tactic bundled with Phishing attempts.
+If we so desired, we could also analyze the spreadsheet for malicious macros via some static analysis tools.

-For this question however, our answer is **chart-1530076591.xls**
+For this question, however, our answer is **chart-1530076591.xls**

 **What is the name of the webserver of the malicious IP from which the zip file was downloaded?**

-Now we are getting a bit deeper into forensics and analyzing the tracks of the threat actor, we now should look at the full stream of communication with this IP and see what we can get in the request headers:
+Now we are getting a bit deeper into forensics and analyzing the tracks of the threat actor, we should now look at the full stream of communication with this IP and see what we can get in the request headers:

-To follow the full conversation that occurred with a specific IP/packet right click on that packet, click follow, and choose HTTP or TCP stream respectively.
+To follow the full conversation that occurred with a specific IP/packet, right-click on that packet, click follow, and choose HTTP or TCP stream, respectively.
 We are doing HTTP in this case:

 <img width="777" height="446" alt="image" src="https://github.com/user-attachments/assets/ea67ac99-5433-4acb-96f7-c2ac623465d0" />

 <img width="1269" height="877" alt="image" src="https://github.com/user-attachments/assets/15ca1c40-541d-435f-8bd2-1bf39f33abfa" />

-Now we can see the entire conversation in a nice and readable format, we also can see the webserver that was used for the transfer in the headers:
+Now we can see the entire conversation in a nice and readable format, and we can also see the web server that was used for the transfer in the headers:

 <img width="683" height="327" alt="image" src="https://github.com/user-attachments/assets/2333e488-fee8-49f6-9aca-2d8c2da26297" />